Shreenithi-2526/Internship/WEEK 20/Week 20.md

 Through experience in designing, manufacturing, and testing PCBs, I am building a strong foundation in electronics and circuitry.
 The meticulous planning, editing, and iterative refinement of the schematics and layouts have improved my problem-solving skills and attention to detail.
 I am cultivating technical expertise and a deeper understanding of the engineering lifecycle through designing and milling PCBs.
 I once again had the opportunity to learn new software like FLATCAM and EasyEDA richening my skillset.

 Further, the assembly process of the Fabulaser mini has exposed me to practical manufacturing challenges and how to overcome them.
+Through this internship I had the opportunity to gain hands-on experience and diverse exposure related to digital fabrication.